ABGEO/ABGEO/README.md

 #### :information_source: About me

-I’m a middle Software Engineer, having over 3 years of experience in Back-End development from [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)) 🇬🇪.
+I’m a middle Software Engineer, having over 3 years of experience in Back-End development, from [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)) 🇬🇪.
 I’m the author and maintainer of several PHP libraries and modules, the creator and co-owner of an online competition system for learning programming - [Informatics.Ge](https://informatics.ge/) and Open Source contributor.
 I contributed to well-known projects and companies such as Symfony, phpMyAdmin, Slim Framework, Composer, Wodby and etc.

 #### 📫 How to reach me